Teaching Certification at St. Mary’s

 Pursuant to the TEC, §22.0835, candidates must undergo a criminal history background check prior to clinical teaching.
 Pursuant to the Texas Education Code (TEC), §22.083, candidates must undergo a criminal history background check prior to employment as an educator.
 If you were convicted of an offense that is not considered appropriate for an educator, you could be ineligible to earn certification in Texas.

 The Texas Education Agency provides candidates with an opportunity to conduct a preliminary Criminal History Evaluation.
 This evaluation is a non-mandatory, non-binding evaluation of an individual’s self-reported criminal history.
 In addition, the agency obtains your name-based Texas criminal history information.
-The service is provided to the requestor for a non-refundable fee.
-The requestor will receive an evaluation letter by email from agency staff advising of potential ineligibility for educator certification.
-Learn more about the Preliminary Criminal History Evaluation.
+The service is provided to the requester for a non-refundable fee.
+The requester will receive an evaluation letter by email from agency staff advising of potential ineligibility for educator certification.

 Credit for Military Experience